Planet

 8. Token Sniping

-This method has become especially popular in crypto trading in the UAE.
+This method has become popular in crypto trading in the UAE.
 Fraudsters issue tokens, pump up their price through advertising campaigns, and dump the assets as soon as the price reaches its peak.
-The remaining holders are left with worthless tokens.
+The remaining holders are left with worthless crypto tokens.
 Such schemes are often promoted through influencers on Instagram and TikTok.

 9. Cloud mining